jamesefhawkins/jamesefhawkins.github.io/reading/index.md

 Harlem hustler turned the creator of high end street fashion.
 His shop never closed.
 Read to learn about hustle and resourcefulness.
 A vivid insight into his life in NY.

+### Confessions of an Advertising Man, David Ogilvy

+A touch arrogant, but really interesting how it touches on the detail of running a huge advertising agency.
+The scale of the campaigns (how do we improve Puerto Rico's economy / advertise the USA / etc), and the day-to-day pain of finding and managing the right team, and how they dealt with clients, is what I enjoyed reading about the most.
+Made me want to go back through how we do brand.

 ## Design

 ### Design as Art, Bruno Manari